 Optical coherence tomography (OCT) is an emerging technology for non-invasive cross-sectional imaging of

 biological tissue and material with um resolution.
-Recently, non-invasive high resolution cross-sectional imaging is
+In the field of pulmonary medicine, non-invasive high resolution

-desired for investigation of diseases in lung in the field of pulmonary medicine.
-So far, a few works have been reported
+cross-sectional imaging is desired for investigation of diseases in lung.
+So far, a few works have been reported about

 supposed to be effective for the imaging of fine structure in lung tissue.

-In this work, ex vivo cross-sectional imaging of isolated rat lungs was demonstrated using UHR-OCT.
-A 120 nm-wide,
+In this work, ex vivo cross-sectional imaging of isolated rat and hamster lungs was demonstrated using UHR-OCT.
+A

-high-power, Gaussian-like supercontinuum (SC) was generated at wavelength of 0.8 um region and it was used as the
+120 nm-wide, high-power, Gaussian-like supercontinuum (SC) was generated at wavelength of 0.8 um region.
+The

-For the imaging of visceral pleura and alveoli, when saline was instilled into the lung, the penetration depth was
+trachea, visceral pleura, and alveoli were observed clearly.
+When saline was instilled into the lung, the penetration depth